christabellc/e-commerce/README.md

 | Real-time | Socket.IO | Rooms map cleanly to per-user delivery; reconnection handled for us. |
 | Cache / limits | Redis (`ioredis`) | Atomic counters for rate limiting; TTL cache for the product listing. |

-Redis is **optional**: if it is unavailable the API still runs — caching is skipped and rate limiting fails open (logged)

 ---

 ## Project structure